Felamande/filesync/README.md

 * Support different protocols.
 By now, it can only sync file locally.

 ## Known issues
-* On windows, when some programs create temprorary files of an editing file and then remove them, the filesync program will crash.
+* On windows, some program cannot save files that are occupied by the filesync program.
-* Cannot synchronize file removing properly.

 ## Thanks
 * [martini](https://github.com/go-martini/martini)